 Defining a characteristic equation for desired CTE of each component

-So then we plug in the definition of thermal expansion as well as strain like we did before and in this case we’re going to use average thermal expansion again, so the total average thermal expansion of the total length – or effective thermal expansion – times the original thermal length at temperature one times the change in temperature is equal to the thermal expansion coefficient of component one times the length of component one at temperature one plus a thermal expansion of component 2 times the length of component 2 at temperature 1 plus, all the way to alpha, the thermal expansion of component n times the length of component n at temperature one all times the change in temperature.
+So then we plug in the definition of thermal expansion as well as strain like we did before and in this case we are going to use average thermal expansion again, so the total average thermal expansion of the total length – or effective thermal expansion – times the original thermal length at temperature one times the change in temperature is equal to the thermal expansion coefficient of component one times the length of component one at temperature one plus a thermal expansion of component 2 times the length of component 2 at temperature 1 plus, all the way to alpha, the thermal expansion of component n times the length of component n at temperature one all times the change in temperature.
 The change in temperatures cancel as before.
 This is a uniform temperature change across all components in a region with linear coefficients of thermal expansion for each of these components.

-So, these three kinds of guiding factors or guiding elements can help you generate the constraints necessary to solve a system of equations so then once you have that you solve the system of equations for a desired thermal expansion.
+So, these three guiding factors or guiding elements can help you generate the constraints necessary to solve a system of equations so then once you have that you solve the system of equations for a desired thermal expansion.